Promotion and consecutive-year increment in job (Jun 2017)

 Permanent job after 9 months of applications (Dec 2015)

-After we decided to move to Auckland I started looking and applying for jobs from where we were in Singapore.
+After we decided to move to Auckland, I started looking and applying for jobs from where we were in Singapore.
 I knew from the forums that it was very difficult to secure a job applying from overseas so I started early, about 6 months before our scheduled move.
-I was very excited to even receive email replies from the companies at first but this gradually turned to disappointment as reply after reply came back as polite rejections.
+At first, I was very excited to even receive email replies from the companies, but this gradually turned to disappointment as reply after reply came back as polite rejections.

 I redoubled my efforts and thought that things might get more hopeful now that I was in the country, but no more interviews turned up and I started getting desperate as the months ticked by and funds began dwindling.
-Tensions grew high at home and as the fights got more frequent we started questioning God as to whether we had made the right move in coming.
+This caused a lot of stress and tension at home.
+We started questioning God as to whether we had made the right move in coming.
 Our friends back home and our newfound church friends in Auckland continued to pray for us for a breakthrough, as we did too, but it didn’t feel like anything would change.

-The only things that got us through this trying period was continuing to listen to sermon messages on God’s grace and our righteousness in Christ apart from our performance, and time spent in Bible study.
+The only things that got us through this trying time was continuing to listen to sermons on God’s grace and our righteousness in Christ apart from our performance, and time spent in Bible study.
 Knowing that Jesus was there with us through it all, not condemning or judging us but encouraging and assuring us, regardless of our doubts, fears and lack of faith, gave me a sense of untold comfort and encouragement.
-Not that we listened or read the Bible everyday, but those days that we did were better days than those that we didn’t.
+Although we did not listen or read the Bible everyday, those days that we did were better than those that we didn’t.